kodum13/Pinterst-style-recommender/README.md

 4. Get new recommendations from Pinterst using py3-pinterest library.
 5. From the new pins have the model predict which pins you will like.
 6. Add those recommended pins to a new board.
-7. Enjoy styles on Pinterest without having to constantly pin new styles!
+7. Enjoy styles on Pinterest without having to constantly pin new photos!

 ![pinterest style](https://github.com/kodum13/Pinterst-style-recommender/blob/master/pinterst_style.png)